 The Company is obliged to appropriate as a legal reserve 10% of its annual net profits, until the balance of the reserve is equivalent to 50% of the subscribed capital.
-The reserve is not distributable prior to the liquidation of the Company, but may be used to absorb or reduce losses.
-Appropriations made in excess of the aforementioned 50% are freely available by the general assembly.
+The reserve is not distributable prior to the liquidation of the Company but may be used to absorb or reduce losses.
+Appropriations made more than the 50% are freely available by the general assembly.